Welcome to today's edition of the Rush 24-7 podcast.

 Dark clouds hang over U.S. small business survey.

-Uh and it's not about the fact they can't get loans.
+And it's not about the fact they can't get loans.

-Uh CNN Money.com unemployment taxes slam small business.
+CNNMoney.com, unemployment taxes slam small business.

 Employers are getting hit with a massive tax increase at a time when they can least afford it.

-Yet people are starting their own businesses.
+Yet, people are starting their own businesses.

 And the reason they're doing so is because if you're out of work, the employment picture doesn't look very good if you're waiting for somebody else to hire you.

-So if you have a dream, and if you have no other choice.
+So if you have a dream and if you have no other choice, that's what people are doing.

 They are trying to start their own small business.